TTMordred/MinePath_RPG/README.md

 ### Wallet Integration

+> For a detailed visual walkthrough of the wallet connection process, see our [Visual Guide](docs/VISUAL_GUIDE.md).

-1. **Connecting your Solana wallet (Manual Method)**
+1. **Connecting your Solana wallet via Browser Extension**
-   - Get your Solana wallet address (from Phantom or another wallet)
-   - Use `/connectwallet <wallet_address>` to connect your wallet
-   - You'll receive a verification code

-2. **Connecting your Solana wallet (QR Code/Link Method)**
-   - Use `/connectwallet` or `/connectwallet qr` to get connection options
+   - Use `/connectwallet` to get connection options
-   - Click on the link to open the web interface or scan the QR code with your mobile wallet
+   - Click on the link to open the web interface
+   - Connect your Phantom wallet through the browser extension
    - Approve the connection request in your wallet
    - Your wallet will be automatically verified

-3. **Verifying your wallet (Manual Method Only)**
+2. **Connecting your Solana wallet via QR Code**
+   - Use `/connectwallet qr` to get a QR code
-   - Use `/verifycode <code>` to verify your wallet ownership
+   - Scan the QR code with your mobile wallet
-   - This proves you own the wallet you're connecting
+   - Approve the connection request in your wallet
+   - Your wallet will be automatically verified

-4. **Managing your wallet**
+3. **Managing your wallet**
    - Use `/walletinfo` to view your connected wallet information
    - Use `/disconnectwallet` to disconnect your wallet if needed

+> For more information about the web interface, see our [Web Interface Guide](docs/WEB_INTERFACE.md).

 ### Account Management